 Grade.
-The mean finished grade of a lot measured either around the entire perimeter of the building or along any existing wall facing a public street, which grade is maintained naturally without any structural support.
+The mean finished ground elevation of a lot measured either around the entire perimeter of the building or along any existing wall facing a public street, which ground elevation is maintained naturally without any structural support.

 Story.
 That portion of a building included between the upper surface of a floor and the upper surface of the floor or roof next above.